agcom/entity-extension-model/examples/student-course-teacher.md

 ### How to find out a student's score in a course?

-Note that the student entity and the course entity, **both admit to the score mapping** which associates their instances with instances of the integer entity.
+Note that the student type and the course type, **both admit to the score mapping** which associates their instances with instances of the integer type.

 To find out a student's score in a course, we should look at **common instances** of the student's scores and the course's scores.